TheShoutingParrot/sdl-life/README.md

 * Zoom in and out
 * Move around the grid
 * Support for reading [plaintext cell files](https://www.conwaylife.com/wiki/Plaintext) (.cells)
+* Add or remove cells by clicking on them

 ## Usage

-Simple example: `sdl-life glider.cells`

-Currently this program only reads and executes `.cells` files.
-If you don't give it a valid `.cells` file it will not work properly.

-One reason why many patterns that have a some what big bounding box break or atleast don't work exactly how they are supposed to is that the grid is by default really small; change the grid's size with the arguments `-gridw` and `-gridh` for example `sdl-life -gridw 100 -gridh 100 gosperglidergun.cells`.
+This program is an implementation of Conway's game of life.
+You can run this just by executing `sdl-life` on the command line.
+To add cells just left click and you will see a new cell on the grid, if the program isn't paused it will probably disappear immediately after it appears; press the space bar to pause or resume the program.
+A list of all the keybindings is below.

 ### Keybindings

 	-Space					-Pause/Resume
 	-w/a/s/d				-Move around the grid (up/down/left/right)
-	-Mouse scroll and PLUS (+) / MINUS (-)	-Zoom in and out
+	-Mouse scroll or PLUS (+) / MINUS (-)	-Zoom in and out -Left click				-Add cell
+	-Right click				-Remove cell

 ## Screenshots